 PLC/Starter Panel for Grinding / Classifying

 There are two grinding and classifying processes controlled by the Sterling Systems & Controls automation equipment.
 We housed the PLC and the electrical controls for each system within their own respective enclosure.
-The PLC and motor starters are networked with the HMI Panel via Ethernet cables.
+The PLC and motor starters are networked with the HMI Panel via Ethernet.

 HMI Panel for Grinding / Classifying